Kenya Political Orientation

-World Press Freedom Rank: Kenya 103/180
+World Press Freedom Rank: Kenya 116/180

 In addition, there is an increase in police and government officials’ intimidation of journalists due to negative coverage of political parties or through covering opposition-held events.
-The report highlights that major TV channels were shut down in 2018 for broadcasting live coverage of opposition leader Raila Odinga’s mock inauguration.
+The report highlights that major TV channels were shut down in 2018 for live broadcasting coverage of opposition leader Raila Odinga’s mock inauguration.
 Further, Human Rights Watch reports that journalists face arrest if they don’t disclose their sources.

-The media in Kenya is regulated by the Media Council of Kenya who provides accreditation of journalists and facilitates communication between the government, the general public, and journalists.
-The Media Council of Kenya receives funding from the government and the government also funds media publications through the Media Council.
+The media in Kenya is regulated by the Media Council of Kenya who provides accreditation of journalists, and facilitates communication between the government, the general public, and journalists.
+The Media Council of Kenya receives funding from the government, and the government also funds media publications through the Media Council.
 For example, the government recently funded Catholic Media Houses through the Media Council.

 |Top 5 Kenya Media Sources by Web Rank|